 Some older people have family members, friends, or neighbors who are willing and able to provide help and care.
 Such people may be called caregivers.
 Occasionally, members of religious or other groups help or take over the role of caregiver altogether at no or low cost.
-Caregivers may provide help with basic activities (such as eating, dressing, and bathing) or with household chores (such as cooking, cleaning, shopping, paying bills, mowing the lawn, and taking drugs as prescribed).
+Caregivers may provide help with basic activities (such as eating, dressing, and bathing), household chores (such as cooking, housecleaning, shopping, paying bills, and mowing the lawn), and other tasks (such as taking drugs as prescribed).

 Of the nearly 36 million people aged 65 or older in the United States, about 7 million need a caregiver's help on a daily basis.
 More than 22 million caregivers in the United States provide ongoing care for older people.
 They may provide care for a few hours a week or around the clock.

-Most caregivers are the spouses or children of the people they care for, and most are women.
+Most caregivers are the spouses or children of the people they care for (see Family Caregiving for Older People), and most are women.
 About two thirds of caregivers work full- or part-time in addition to providing care.

 Determining whether an older person needs care can be difficult.
-Most older people resist the idea that they need any help.
 Observing how well an older person is able to do the following can help concerned family members make this decision:

 Rewards and Challenges

 Caregiving can be very rewarding, even when it is hard work and causes stress (see Effects).
 Many people choose to care for a spouse, partner, or parent out of love and respect.
 They find new meaning in their own life by making a difference in another person's life, even if their efforts are not always appreciated.
 However, no one can ever be fully prepared for the challenges of caregiving.

 Physically, mentally, financially, and emotionally, caregiving can be demanding, as in the following situations:

 The demands may be more trying when caregivers themselves are frail, have been thrust into their role unexpectedly or reluctantly, or must care for someone who is uncooperative or combative.